MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-basic-survey.md

 4. To edit an existing survey, select the name of the survey.

-5. Enter information in the **Summary** area, and then select **Save** to create the survey record so you can continue creating your survey.
+5. Enter information in the **Summary** area, and then select **Save** to create the survey record so you can continue working on your survey.

 6. In the **Survey Runtime** area, specify the theme and logo image you want to use.
 Also, set the values for header and footer text, navigation, and other options.